BrianWill/japanese_vocab/README.md

 Note that the grammatical analysis is not always 100% accurate but is generally quite good.

-Clicking a word gives its definitions and information about its kanji.
+Clicking a word selects it and shows its definitions and information about its kanji.
+Hotkeys:

+- 1: sets the selected word's rank to level 1
+- 2: sets the selected word's rank to level 2
+- 3: sets the selected word's rank to level 3
+- 4: sets the selected word's rank to level 4
+- space: marks the selected word as reviewed with the current timestamp

 ## Drilling

 ![](./images/drill.png)

-You can drill the words of an individual story by clicking its "words" link.
-Two links at the top of the story list let you drill the words from all stories or the words from all current stories.
+From a story's page, you can click "drill words" to drill its words.
+Two links at the top of the main page let you drill the words from all stories or the words from all current stories.

-The right side shows the word list, with the current word at the top with a white border.
-The left side shows the definitions of the current word.

-Word rank is displayed on the right.
-New words start off at Rank 4.
-Words can be filtered by rank, and Rank 1 words are filtered out by the default filter.

-Words with lower ranks have longer cooldowns:
+In the word list, word rank is displayed on the right.
+New words start off at Rank 1.
+Words with higher ranks have longer cooldowns:

-- Rank 4 cooldown: 3 hours
+- Rank 1 cooldown: 5 hours
-- Rank 3 cooldown: 2 days
+- Rank 2 cooldown: 4 days
-- Rank 2 cooldown: 7 days
+- Rank 3 cooldown: 30 days
-- Rank 1 cooldown: 30 days
+- Rank 4 cooldown: 1000 days

 Hotkeys:

-- **d** marks the current word correct (moving the card to the discard pile at the bottom)
+- **d** marks the current word correct (moving the card to the discard pile at the bottom) and sets its timestamp
-- **a** marks the current word wrong (marking it red and moving it down to the second position in the list)
+- **a** marks the current word wrong (marking it red and moving it down to the second position in the list) and sets its timestamp
+- **1**: sets the selected word's rank to level 1
+- **2**: sets the selected word's rank to level 2
+- **3**: sets the selected word's rank to level 3
-- **1**, **2**, **3**, **4** set the current word's rank
+- **4**: sets the selected word's rank to level 4
-- **alt-r** refreshes the drill

 When you exhaust the list, the words you marked wrong will be reshuffled.
-Keep answering until you see the message "Round Complete", then press **alt-r** to drill more words from the story.
+Keep answering until all words are marked correct.

-When you mark a word correct or wrong, it is put on cooldown for 3 hours.
-Words can be filtered by their cooldown status.
+When you mark a word correct or wrong, it is put on cooldown.

+By deafult, the list includes only words off cooldown, but you can choose to include all words or only words *on* cooldown.

 Words can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.